JWebber64/my-softball-app/README.md

 - Recent trends (countable)
 - Recent trends (decimal numbers)

+## Score Sheet Workflow

+### ⚠️ IMPORTANT: Two-Step Score Sheet Process

+The application implements a two-step process for score sheets:

+1. **Upload Phase (Image Only)**
+   - Team admins upload a score sheet image
+   - System stores the image in the `scoresheets` bucket
+   - Creates a minimal database record with `is_pending: true`
+   - No stats calculation occurs at this stage
+   - Image displays in the left panel of the score sheet viewer

+2. **Digital Entry Phase (Stats & Data)**
+   - Team admins manually enter game data in the digital score sheet (right panel)
+   - Data includes: innings, lineup, final score, opponent, game details
+   - When admin clicks "Save", the system:
+     - Updates the score sheet record with complete data
+     - Sets `is_pending: false` and `is_processed: true`
+     - Triggers automatic stats calculation

+This separation ensures data accuracy and provides flexibility for teams to:
+- Maintain a visual record of the original score sheet
+- Enter data at their convenience
+- Verify stats before they impact team/player records

+⚠️ CRITICAL: Never modify the `uploadScoreSheet` function to calculate or update stats.
+Stats updates must only occur during the digital entry save phase.

 ## Important Component Export Guidelines

 ⚠️ CRITICAL: Fast Refresh Compatibility Requirements